Consuming Semantic SQL endpoints

 You can find the connection details for the PostgreSQL interface on the Query > SQL page in Ontopic Suite's UI.
 To establish a connection, you'll need to:

-2. Download the CA certificate to secure TLS connections
+2. Unless you are using the Windows Desktop distribution, download the CA certificate to secure TLS connections.

 # Generic connection details